 I’m a data policy wonk and data tinkerer, who moved back to Australia in September 2016 after working in London, the Hague and Paris.
-I’m currently working as a Senior Fellow with Professor Genevieve Bell’s 3A Institute, based within the College of Engineering and Computer Science at the Australian National University.
+I’m currently an Associate Professor with Distinguished Professor Genevieve Bell’s School of Cybernetics, based within the College of Engineering and Computer Science at the Australian National University.

 I write about artificial intelligence, open data, data ethics and privacy in various places.
 Some are linked to from my blog.
-I’ve been published in the Guardian, the New Scientist, Griffith Review, the Royal Statistical Society’s StatsLife, the Australian Centre for Ethics and a range of technology and policy publications.
+I’ve been published in Harper’s Bazaar, The Guardian, the New Scientist, Griffith Review, the Royal Statistical Society’s StatsLife, the Australian Centre for Ethics and a range of technology and policy publications.
 I also speak about data issues in various settings in Australia and overseas, including for ABC Radio National, ABC News Breakfast, at SXSW and Australian writing and science festivals.
 In 2018 my first book, Made by Humans: The AI Condition was released by Melbourne University Publishing.

 I like science fiction films, board games and pop music and I like incorporating these into data-related work wherever I can.
 I even co-designed a board game about open data with Jeni Tennison that’s been picked up in 19 countries.